copernicus-mogley/zkav.club/opportunities/README.md

 * If you’re available, you take the gig.
 If not, no stress.

-We keep scopes readable and credits real.
+We keep scopes clear: what it is, what "done" means, and what it pays.
 See [What we care about](#what-we-care-about).

 ## Coordinator roles